filipposobrijanu/Barm-Game/README.md

 ---

-### ✨ Core Features
+### Core Features

 * **Recoil-Driven Propulsion Vector:** Leverages Unity's 2D physics engine (`Rigidbody2D` velocity modifiers and impulse mapping) to translate weapon firing into an inverse kinetic thrust.
 Firing a shot acts as the primary movement engine, sending the player flying backwards to navigate the screen.
-* **Dynamic Ammunition State Pipeline:** Implements an atomic tracking architecture initializing the player with a strict 3-bullet capacity constraint.
-The system handles floating interactive item drops, processing real-time trigger boundaries to capture collectibles and safely increment the ammo counter.
-* **Procedural Hazard Downward Cascades:** Orchestrates an automated spawning pattern that drops volatile obstacle components from random horizontal indices above the camera viewport down to the lower boundary screen matrix.
+* **Procedural Obstacles Downward:** Orchestrates an automated spawning pattern that drops obstacle components from random horizontal indices above the camera viewport down to the lower boundary screen.
-* **Failure State Routine Validation:** Controls precise layer-based collision matrices to separate harmless item pick-ups from high-fatality falling hazards.
-Intercepting a falling obstacle cleanly halts physics updates and safely routes engine state into a responsive Game Over UI wrapper.

 ---

-### 🛠️ Development Stack
+### Development Stack

 **Game Engine & Logic**
 <p align="left">